sematext/docs/docs/team/transfer-apps.md

 ## Accept Transfers

-If you have a pending transfer a red circle is displayed next to the **Team** menu item in the main navigation as well as next to the **Transfer Apps** section.
+If you have a pending transfer, a red circle is displayed next to the **Team** menu item in the main navigation as well as next to the **Transfer Apps** section.

 The screenshot below shows the list of Apps that are being transferred to you by some user.
 By clicking on the **three dots(...)** you will open the action menu that will give you options to **Accept** or **Decline** transfer.